TechDocsStudio/biel-docs/docs/security/checklist.md

 - [ ] **Enable two-factor authentication (2FA)**: Navigate to **My Account** > **Profile** and enable 2FA for all accounts with access to the dashboard to enhance access security.

+- [ ] **Configure data privacy (optional)**: Choose whether to display a terms and conditions modal before starting a conversation or to remove Personally Identifiable Information (PII) from chat conversations.
+For more information, see [Data privacy](../customization/data-privacy.mdx).

 ## For API integrations

 :::info API Integrations Only